chrisguest75/svg_examples/01_scramble_words/README.md

 TODO:

+* fix the manual svg copy to public in dist
 * load svg and print characters
 * css when loaded from hosted is broken
 * single step debugging https://parceljs.org/recipes/debugging/